High Park: Grenadier Cafe

 A 300-seat restaurant and outdoor patio area is located in the centre of the park at the intersection of West Road and Colborne Lodge Road.
 The restaurant opened in May 1958 as a dining room and coffee shop, known as The Grenadier.
 The outdoor patio area was added later.
 Due to the condition in the Howards' conveyance forbidding the consumption of alcohol in the park, High Park is the last "dry" area of the City of Toronto, and the Cafe restaurant and banquet hall is not licensed to serve alcohol.
 The restaurant is owned by the City of Toronto, and privately operated under contract by the Grenadier Group.

 An outdoor organic produce market operates during the summer weekends.
 Twice a year, plant sales are held at the Cafe of plants native to the park to raise money for conservation activities.
 The plants are native to High Park and Ontario and cultivation of the plants is encouraged to preserve the species.
 The Cafe is also used for community meetings.

-A labyrinth, based on the Chartes pattern, is located north of the cafe, marked onto a concrete circle formerly used for a picnic shelter.
+A labyrinth, based on the Chartres pattern, is located north of the cafe, marked onto a concrete circle formerly used for a picnic shelter.
 It was installed in 2004.